tinode/chat/README.md

 Instant messaging server.
 Backend in pure [Go](http://golang.org) (license [GPL 3.0](http://www.gnu.org/licenses/gpl-3.0.en.html)), client-side binding in Java for Android and Javascript (license [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0)), persistent storage [RethinkDB](http://rethinkdb.com/), JSON over websocket (long polling is also available).
 No UI components other than demo apps.
 Tinode is meant as a replacement for XMPP.

 Version 0.13.
-This is beta-quality software: feature-complete but probably with some bugs.
+This is beta-quality software: feature-complete but probably with bugs.
 Follow [instructions](INSTALL.md) to install and run.
 Read [API documentation](API.md).

 A javascript demo is (usually) available at http://api.tinode.co/x/example-react-js/ ([source](https://github.com/tinode/example-react-js/)).
 Login as one of `alice`, `bob`, `carol`, `dave`, `frank`.
 Password is `<login>123`, e.g. login for `alice` is `alice123`.
 [Android demo](https://github.com/tinode/android-example) is mostly stable and functional.
 See screenshots below.